mschneiderman21/FPGA_LAB/README.md

 # FPGA_LAB
-Full Adder (Verilog) forthe BASYS3
+2 Input 4 Bit Adder that displays the Sum on the BASYS3 Seven-Segment Display.